wdi-sg/gitbook-2018/10-react/react-webpack/webpacker.md

 #### further
 *Use ajax with rails:*

-Create a post using the rails form.
+Create a post using the rails form, so that you have some data to work with.

 You can get rails to send back json instead of rendering the view by doing `.json` at the end of the url.